 Royalties, whether derived from options, fees or similar payments, resulting from licensing of Works to non-University entities, will be distributed as provided in an agreement between the creator of the work(s) and the Provost or Designee.
 The Colorado State University Research Foundation (CSURF) will collect, distribute, and administer royalty income Works that are licensed by the University.
 CSURF shall retain 20% of income from such University Works.
 The remaining 80% will be distributed according to the policy on distribution of Facilities and Administrative costs (i.e. "indirect cost return").
-CSURF shall also be the designated agent for the University has an official interest (see 2.6.1.5, 2.6.1.7 etc.) CSURF will be reimbursed for its direct costs attributable to marketing, patenting, and licensing incurred in connection with obtaining intellectual property protection licensed agreements, and for direct costs attributable to equipment and materials used in the production of licensed University Works.
+CSURF shall also be the designated agent for the University to obtain the appropriate intellectual property protection on those works in which the University has an official interest (see 2.6.1.5, 2.6.1.7 etc.) CSURF will be reimbursed for its direct costs attributable to marketing, patenting, and licensing incurred in connection with obtaining intellectual property protection licensed agreements, and for direct costs attributable to equipment and materials used in the production of licensed University Works.
 Additionally, for any University Works for which CSURF undertakes the above tasks, CSURF shall retain 40% of the net income received.
 The remaining 60% shall be distributed as agreed between the creator of the Works and the Provost or Designee.